uwseds-sp20/homework-1-manipulating-data-rcctodd/project/README.md

 For motivation and instructions, see root directory readme.

 This project folder contains two directories; data (holding the bride count data) and analysis (holding the Jupyter Notebook with analysis).

-For dependencies, see the notebook.
+For primary package dependencies, see the notebook.

+No license is provided.